Join us on Friday 24th March from 6pm for the preview of this solo exhibition by artist Austin Hearne.

 Austin Hearne is an artist from Dublin, living in Co.
 Wexford.
 He holds a MFA from NCAD (2016).
 His recent solo show at the Royal Hibernian Academy, Requiem For Raymo, presented a fictional scenario of obsession transmuting from hate to love/lust, expressed through performance, painting and sculpture.
 In 2021 he collaborated on a music project Satin Shadow with film maker and music producer Glenn McQuaid with a live stream performance in The Complex, Dublin, as part of Tanad Aaron and Mark Swords' exhibition Portico.
 They have subsequently released 3 albums.

-His film work Whispers recently won Best Irish Short at the Gaze film festival.
+His film work Whispers recently won Best Irish Short at the 2022Gaze LGBT Film Festival.
 Austin has recently had solo shows in Gorey School of Art (2021) and group shows with WEARTFETISHISTS, PhotoIreland Festival (2022) and Speech Sounds at Visual Carlow (2022).
 Austin’s work is held in private collections in the USA, Europe and the OPW collection.